 Lou Cardoza Enterprises in Hawaii/Guam (808-238-1374) built this 427 engine for a 1966 Corvette and finished it off with PML tall big block valve covers in the polish finish.

 This Corvette belongs to PML's owner and president.
 His 427 engine does not have roller rockers.
 He decided on these tall PML big block valve covers because he did not need the brake booster relief and liked the look.
-He custom painted red between the fins and script to match his Vette.
+The valve covers were polished then he painted Chevrolet orange between the fins and script to match his Vette.

 1970 Monte Carlo